 - Mom should greet her pet alone first, without the baby, to prevent the pet from jumping and to reduce jealously.
 After Mom greets the pet, have another person bring in the baby.
 Keeping the pet on a leash at first may help control the situation.

 - Spend extra time with your pet.
-Make time to play or take your dog for a walk, make time for special petting and cuddling sessions, and review basic obedience in fun training sessions with your dog.
+Make sure to play and take your dog for walks.
+Show your dog affection through cuddling sessions, and review basic obedience in fun training sessions with your dog.

 - Do not leave your pet alone with your child.

-- Teach your baby/child how to be gentle with your pet and continue to supervise interactions with your child and pet.
+- Teach your child how to be gentle with your pet and continue to supervise interactions between them.
 Immediately stop any rough handling or teasing of your pet by your child; pets should not be expected to tolerate rough handling.

 - Involve your child in the care of your pet.
 Some children may assist with feeding, brushing, or changing the water in the water bowl (as appropriate).